AG Fronzoni: The Philosophy

-"The deeper meaning of the design is not so much to build a house, how to build it ourselves.
+"The deeper meaning of the design is not so much to build a house, but how to build ourselves.
 Design their own existence is a commitment that must be our main concern, and this commitment must be total and continuous, non-drinker and relative."

 Fronzoni believed in the ability to transform the world through design and design through culture.
 He did not hesitate to fight for the sense of form, even to defending a tiny typeface.
 The small historic influence in Italy of the Bauhaus made him maintain an attitude of critical and uncompromising standing of what is conventional, formal and conformist, which is reflected in its particular way of life transgression, a transgression absolutely "governed rather than disobedient".
 Fronzoni claimed that he was not aiming to satisfy the needs of the clients, but rather to do away with them.
 Fronzoni believed that the art of design should not be kept to the professionals but be as "widespread as writing".
 He believed his only client was the community and in turn became a designer for the people.